chtheodoro/habfuzz/README.md

 ![](https://img.shields.io/badge/topic-Habitat_modelling-blue.svg)

 #### I'm sorry, did you say command-line?
 So, there's no Graphical User Interface?
 Yes, it's quicker this way.
 You just need to prepare a single input file with your data, run the program and get the results in a single output file!
-Check out the manual here https://github.com/chtheodoro/habfuzz/blob/master/The_HABFUZZ_manual.pdf.
+Check out the manual https://github.com/chtheodoro/habfuzz/blob/master/The_HABFUZZ_manual.pdf.

 I have made it even easier for you, a video tutorial is now available at https://www.youtube.com/watch?v=ed9snGdnlr4

 #### New feature in HABFUZZ 2.3.3